 If disclosed: make sure the person is immediately safe; help the individual contact the Victim Advocate Program; and if requested, call the police.

-Let the person know you will submit your mandatory report to report.fsu.edu and that the applicable University administrator will be in contact.
+Let the person know who you are making your Title IX report to and that a Title IX administrator will be in contact.